-Agriculture is an essential industry, for, without it, the world’s population would go hungry.
-And while the field of agriculture has always leaned in the scientific direction.
+Agriculture is an essential industry.
+Without it, the world’s population would go hungry.
+The field of agriculture has always leaned in the scientific direction.
 Since the beginning, farmers use technology.
 They need to find more ways to be efficient.
 The ancient agricultural practices have now evolved into highly specialized areas.
-These advanced agriculture practices are based on direct scientific data and incredible strides in technology (like fertilizing crops with the use of drones) developed over the last few centuries.
+Advanced agriculture practices lean on direct scientific data and incredible strides in technology.
+These include fertilizing crops with drones.
+They have developed over the last few centuries.
 As populations grow, more food is required.

-The concept of agriculture refers to the theoretical study and practical application of agricultural techniques that must work in unison to ensure agriculture efficiency but also sustainability.
+Agriculture is the theoretical study and practical application of agricultural techniques.
+They must work in unison to ensure agriculture efficiency but also sustainability.
 How good can an advancement be if it’s not sustainable?

 What is a Degree in Agriculture?

-An undergraduate degree in agriculture, which typically requires applicants to hold a high school diploma.
+An undergraduate degree in agriculture requires applicants to hold a high school diploma.
 An equal may suffice.
 A GED is an acceptable alternative.
 A degree in agriculture varies.
 It is generally offered between these two primary emphases –

 - The Management of an Agricultural Business